-It’s a busy day.
-Someone called off sick.
-There’s an upset customer on the phone.
-You’re trying to figure out what’s wrong when you see an urgent email come through.
-It’s not until you click on the link that you notice the strange email address in the header.
-A window opens and that anxiety you’ve been feeling all day drops like a rock into the pit of your stomach.
+You’re trying to figure out the problem when you see an urgent email pop into your inbox.
+It’s not until you click on the link that you notice that the email address in the header doesn’t look right.
+A window opens, and that anxiety you’ve been feeling all day drops like a rock into the pit of your stomach.

 Panic!
 We’re kidding.
-Telling you not to panic is not going to work because that’s going to be the first thing you do.
-However, once you get through that immediate moment of all consuming dread, there are two things you need to do.
+Telling you not to panic is not going to work because that will be the first thing you do.
+However, once you get through that immediate moment of all-consuming dread, there are two things that you must do:

 Step 1: Get the computer off the network.
 Typically, this means unplugging the network cable from the back of the computer or the side of the laptop.
 And if it’s a laptop, you will also need to turn off the WiFi.
-For most laptops, you can turn off the WiFi with a button or combination of buttons on the keyboard.
+You can turn off the WiFi with a button or combination of buttons on the keyboard on most laptops.
 If you’re not sure, hold the power button down until the computer turns off.

 Step 2: Call your IT Support company.
 A computer that has been compromised cannot be trusted until it has been restored to a safe state.
-This typically will involve formatting the computer and reinstalling all software and data.
+This will very often will involve formatting the computer and reinstalling all of the software and data.
 We cannot stress enough the importance of making sure the computer is in a safe state before putting it back on your network.

-Many people labor under the false belief that they are not important enough to be hacked.
+Far too many people labor under the false belief that they’re not important enough to be hacked.
 This is categorically false.
 Every piece of your personal information has value on the dark web – user names, passwords, contact lists, email addresses, physical addresses, phone numbers, and websites visited, to name but a few.
 Hackers are always developing new and innovative ways to steal your information because it makes them money.

 A Ransomware Message Pops-up on the Screen